How to test your broadband speed

 If your speed test looks fine over Ethernet but your Wi-Fi still feels patchy, it could be time to boost your signal.
 A Wi-Fi extender can help fill in any coverage gaps, especially in larger homes or tricky layouts.

-You can rent or buy one from us, or if upgrade to a Plus package to get one included.
+You can rent or buy one from us, or upgrade to a Boost or Pro package to get one included.
 Find out more.

 -